Cars, software, services threaten EU-India trade deal

 The EU has its own wish-list for better access to growing Indian sectors, such as in legal services or supermarkets.

-In November New Delhi decided to open its supermarket sector to foreign retailers such as Tesco (TSCO.L) and Carrefour (CARR.PA), only to row back on the decision after protests from domestic retailers and opposition politicians.
+In November New Delhi decided to open its supermarket sector to foreign retailers such as Tesco and Carrefour , only to row back on the decision after protests from domestic retailers and opposition politicians.
 Brussels wants to see that big-ticket reform back on track.

 As recently as November, India's trade minister said India and the EU expected to finalise an FTA by early 2012.